A Bakry-\'Emery approach to Lipschitz transportation on manifolds: Applications

-\begin{rk} Theorem 1.3 in \cite{MR4154935} provides a growth estimate for the derivative of the Monge map pushing forward the Gaussian measure $\gamma_{d}$ onto a log-concave measure on $\R^{d}$ which moreover is log-Lipschitz (satisfying certain technical bounds for the Hessian of its log-density): more precisely, it states that $\norm{\nabla T (x)}_{\mathrm{op}} = O(1 + \abs{x}^{2})$ as $\abs{x} \to \infty$.
-We observe that in the exponential case, when we pushforward the measure towards a log-Lipschitz perturbation, then the growth of the derivative of Monge's map is $O(\sqrt{x})$ as $x \to \infty$. \end{rk}
+\begin{remark} Theorem 1.3 in \cite{MR4154935} provides a growth estimate for the derivative of the Monge map pushing forward the Gaussian measure $\gamma_{d}$ onto a log-concave measure on $\R^{d}$ which moreover is log-Lipschitz (satisfying certain technical bounds for the Hessian of its log-density): more precisely, $\norm{\nabla T (x)}_{\mathrm{op}} = O(1 + \abs{x}^{2})$ as $\abs{x} \to \infty$.
+Proposition \ref{propgrowthmongeexp} states that, for the family of gamma distributions the growth for the derivative of Monge's map pushing forward the measure towards a log-Lipschitz perturbation is $O(1)$ as $x \to \infty$ for the Euclidean metric. \end{remark}